DIY AI Transformation vs Consultant: 2026 Cost Compared

 The diagnostic and baselining phase is DIY on the platform.
 The internal team uses the document-upload flow to produce BPMN diagrams for ten to fifteen candidate processes, runs the cost dashboard to identify the highest-burn processes, and uses the ESSII transformation analysis to shortlist the three to five most promising automation candidates.
 This takes two to three weeks of internal time and produces a defensible shortlist without any consultant cost.

 The consultant is then engaged for a focused four to eight weeks on the shortlisted programme.
-The consultant's role covers stakeholder facilitation, implementation oversight, cross-functional coordination, and executive-level communication.
-Crucially, the consultant does not repeat the diagnostic work; they start from the platform artefacts and build on them.
+The consultant's role: stakeholder facilitation, implementation oversight, cross-functional coordination, executive-level communication.
+Crucially, the consultant does not repeat the diagnostic work, they start from the platform artefacts and build on them.
 This pattern typically halves the consultant engagement time versus a full-scope engagement and makes the consultant's hours focus on the parts where human judgement is actually required.

 The implementation and ongoing operation phase is DIY again, with the consultant retained on a periodic advisory basis.
 A quarterly review session with the consultant gives the team a sanity check on the direction, and the internal team owns the day-to-day operation.
 This hybrid typically lands the programme at 60 to 75 percent of the pure-consultant cost while retaining most of the strategic benefit.